godot-rust/book/src/recipes/engine-singleton.md

     .get_singleton(StringName::from("MyEditorSingleton"));
 ```

-For more information on this method, refer to [the API docs][method-get-singleton]
+For more information on this method, refer to [the API docs][method-get-singleton].

 [method-get-singleton]: https://godot-rust.github.io/docs/gdext/master/godot/engine/struct.Engine.html#method.get_singleton